armadaproject/armada-spark/docs/architecture.md

 Quite a handful, but let's break down some of the important bits:

-The first argument to `spark-class` is the fully-qualified java classpath to `ArmadaSparkSubmit`.
-This will load and execute `ArmadaSparkSubmit.main` which will behave almost exactly like the base `spark-submit`, but `AramdaSparkSubmit` knows how to parse and handle `armada` protocol URLs.
+The first argument to `spark-class` is the fully-qualified Java classpath to `ArmadaSparkSubmit`.
+This will load and execute `ArmadaSparkSubmit.main` which will behave almost exactly like the base `spark-submit`, but `ArmadaSparkSubmit` knows how to parse and handle `armada` protocol URLs.

 The `--master` flag specifies the master URL for spark to use to submit work.
 If we break down the URL we have the protocol `armada`, and a (hostname, port)